argodev/studies/nt_survey/NT_Class_02_Handout.md

 ## How will you respond to Jesus, the Promised King?

 > Matt.
-11:28-29:  “Come to me, all of you who are weary and burdened, and I will give you rest.
-Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls”
+11:28-29:  "Come to me, all of you who are weary and burdened, and I will give you rest.
+Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls."